Majlis course - emirates golf course - 17 POINTS

-On the Saturday we watched the Classic.
-This will be the subject of a blog at sometime which I will link here but it was a great day.
-You get very close to the players, there is no problem getting around the course to watch every shot (no Chambers Bay problems here!!) and the atmosphere was great - almost like an exhibition.
-Anyway, more of that later.
+On the Saturday we watched the Classic - a really great day.
+You get very close to the players, there is no problem getting around the course to watch every shot and the atmosphere was great - access was almost like at an exhibition.

 After the golf we went down to Abu Dhabi.
 It's about an hour in a taxi and costs around £40.
-One tip is to rent an official taxi - not a hotel car which will cost you twice as much or a random car off the street as we did (which is hard to trace when you leave your passports inside.
-This is not a forgiving country when it comes to passport loss.....).
+One tip is to rent an official taxi - not a hotel car which will cost you twice as much.
+And don't do as we did and grab a random car off the street.
+We discovered that they are hard to trace when you leave your passports inside and this is not a forgiving country when it comes to passport loss.....).

 Following Yas we went back to the Harbour Hotel for the last two rounds in Dubai and had a night out in the Barasti Beach.
 This had a) the advantage of being right outside our hotel and b) the advantage of being somewhere you could just go to and buy some drinks without having to order a crazy expensive meal.
 There are many areas where you can hang out with the expats and have a Guinness or Heineken for around £8 a pint as well as some random Irish guy singing hackneyed songs.
 Not bad at all in the great scheme of things......

 The third round was at The Earth course (via many, many, many lost passport stops) which had a lot going for it for me (29 points took the money by some chalk) but frankly won't live in the memories forever.